Trihy/BT-Dongle-Compatibility-List/README.md

 *BT Headset = Any brand BT headset

+When using a BT headset, more than 2 DS can saturate most BT dongles.

 DATA is reported by users.
 There is no guarantee it will work the same for you.
 Use at your own risk.